hpcleuven/iRODS-User-Training/02_iCommands_Handson_User-Training.md

 ssh irods.hpc.kuleuven.be | bash
 ```

-If you are connecting from Tier-2 login node, you should then execute:
+If you are connecting from a Tier-2 login node, you should then execute:

 ```sh
 ssh irods.tier1.leuven.vsc | bash